M1k3lee/crossify-platform/.wiki/Architecture.md

 **The Innovation**: Instead of using local supply for pricing, we use **global supply** from the GlobalSupplyTracker.
 This means a buy on BSC Testnet affects the price on Base Sepolia instantly.

-#### GlobalSupplyTracker
+#### GlobalSupplyTracker (V1 - Legacy)
-The heart of our cross-chain synchronization.
-This contract:
+The original cross-chain synchronization contract:
-- Maintains a global supply counter for each token
+- Maintains a global supply counter for each token (address-based)
 - Receives updates from all chains
 - Provides unified supply data to all BondingCurves
+- Integrates with CrossChainSync for LayerZero messaging

+**Limitation**: Uses token addresses as keys, which means tokens with different addresses on each chain are tracked separately.

+#### TokenIDRegistry (New - January 2025)
+Revolutionary contract that enables true cross-chain token identification:
+- Maps token addresses to canonical bytes32 token IDs (derived from database UUIDs)
+- Allows tokens with different addresses on each chain to share the same token ID
+- Provides reverse lookup (token ID → address on specific chain)
+- Tracks primary address for each token ID

+**Deployed Addresses**:
+- Sepolia: `0x4f3854445c33E9cf42b40B0AB36f4Dd58c23331f`
+- BSC Testnet: `0x4f3854445c33E9cf42b40B0AB36f4Dd58c23331f`
+- Base Sepolia: `0x1f1f75d84CB2Ff86ffe2b8Fb3eb0d2e94438433D`

+**Why This Matters**: Enables true cross-chain price synchronization for tokens that have different contract addresses on each chain.

+#### GlobalSupplyTrackerV2 (New - January 2025)
+The next-generation global supply tracker with Token ID support:
+- Tracks global supply using bytes32 token IDs instead of addresses
+- Integrates with TokenIDRegistry for address-to-ID mapping
+- Backward compatible: Auto-looks up token IDs for address-based calls
+- Supports both token ID and address-based tracking
 - Integrates with UnifiedCrossChainSync for cross-chain messaging
+- Real-time cross-chain sync via LayerZero

+**Deployed Addresses**:
+- Sepolia: `0xc443F7e5F0e62C4803030E938d5Cc762F0829A02`
+- BSC Testnet: `0xc443F7e5F0e62C4803030E938d5Cc762F0829A02`
+- Base Sepolia: `0x7aDD63A32854b5b44091B56e5c37B09Ec32e215C`

+**Key Features**:
+- Token ID-based global supply tracking
+- Chain-specific supply tracking per token ID
+- Automatic cross-chain synchronization
+- Fee management for cross-chain messages
+- Authorized updater system (bonding curves)

 **Why This Matters**: Traditional bonding curves use local supply, meaning prices diverge across chains.
-Our global supply approach keeps prices synchronized within 0.5% variance.
+Our global supply approach with Token IDs keeps prices synchronized across all chains, even when tokens have different addresses on each chain.

 #### UnifiedCrossChainSync
 Our next-generation cross-chain synchronization layer that supports multiple protocols in parallel: